Research at Data & Society is shaped by cross-cutting themes:

 Technology is disrupting, destabilizing, and transforming many aspects of the labor force.
-The Future of Labor initiative seeks to better understand emergent disruptions in the labor force as a result of data-centric technological development, with a special focus on structural inequalities.
+The Social Instabilities in Labor Futures initiative seeks to better understand emergent disruptions in the labor force as a result of data-centric technological development, with a special focus on structural inequalities.

 Libraries and Privacy is a suite of projects exploring the roles of libraries in supporting their communities with regard to data-centric technological development.
 Topics include privacy in libraries, facilitating safe research data sharing worldwide, and new roles for librarians as data scientists.

 Machine learning raises novel challenges for ensuring non-discrimination, due process, and understandability in decision-making.
 This initiative uses computational approaches and quantitative and qualitative datasets to translate findings to policymakers, regulators, and advocates who seek to understand issues in data and AI ethics.

 What is the value of data in education and learning?
 The Enabling Connected Learning (ECL) initiative assesses how existing and proposed policies affect connected learning initiatives, and where and when education-related

 Data can provide real-time awareness about disaster, violence, or protest.
 Yet practitioners, researchers, and policymakers face unique challenges and opportunities when assessing technological benefit, risk, and harm.
 The Data, Human Rights, and Human Security initiative asks: How can these technologies be used responsibly to assist people in need, prevent abuse, and protect them from harm?